Sumo Loach Care Guide: The Colorful Territorial Micro Loach

 Male vs. Female

 Sexing sumo loaches is challenging until they’re fully mature.
 The most reliable difference is that mature males develop a noticeably larger, puffier head compared to females.
-Females tend to be rounder in the body, especially when carrying eggs.
+Females are rounder in the body, especially when carrying eggs.
 Beyond that, the two sexes look quite similar, and it often takes keeping a group to identify the differences through observation over time.

 Average Size & Lifespan